Douglas Wilson (basketball): College career

 Wilson began his college career at Kirkwood Community College.
 As a freshman, he averaged 14.1 points, 6.6 rebounds and 1.9 blocks per game and was named a NJCAA Division II Second Team All-American.
 Following the end of the season, he committed to transfer to South Dakota State after his sophomore season.
 He averaged 21 points and 8.7 rebounds per game as a sophomore and was named a first team NJCAA All-American, the Iowa Community College Athletic Conference Player of the Year and the DII Player of the Year as he led the Eagles to the NJCAA Division II national championship.

 Wilson became an immediate starter at power forward for the Jackrabbits.
 He was named the Summit League Men's Basketball Player of the Year and Newcomer of the Year as well as First Team All-Summit League recognition in his first season with the team.
 Wilson missed the Summit League quarterfinal loss to Purdue Fort Wayne with an injury.
 He averaged 18.7 points and 6.4 rebounds per game on a team that finished 22–10.
 As a senior, Wilson averaged 16.7 points, 5.4 rebounds and 2.3 assists per game, earning Second Team All-Summit League honors.
 He opted to return for an additional season of eligibility, granted by the NCAA due to the COVID-19 pandemic.

 In 2022, Wilson was named to the First Team All-Summit League, while teammate Baylor Scheierman was named Player of the Year.

 Professional career

 In October 2022, Wilson signed with ALM Evreux Basket in France but never played for the team after failing a physical due to a possible enlarged heart.
 After getting a green light from doctors, Wilson signed with Álftanes of the Icelandic Úrvalsdeild karla in June 2023.
+In 20 games for Álftanes, he averaged 18.9 points and 8.6 rebounds per game.